 But Isn't This Way Of Life Actually "Anti-Evolutionary-Biological" And Offensive To Our Basic Instincts?

-If sex were only for procreation, it would be more like an act of duty than a pleasurable satisfaction.
-But why is there so much sexual violence then?
-Why do so many people suffer from sexual disorders that affect their entire behavior, including everyday life?
-Why are there regular reports of rape and sexual abuse in the news, whether against boys, girls or adults?
+Doesn’t viewing sex solely through a procreative lens reduce it to a duty rather than a source of pleasure?
+Why is there so much sexual violence then?
+Why do so many people suffer from sexual disorders that affect their entire lives?
+Why are there regular reports of rape and sexual abuse in the news?
 Why is the porn industry bigger and more profitable than any other industry on the planet?
-Why are there so many cases of abuse in the (Catholic) Church when celibacy is supposedly God-given and human?
+Why are there so many cases of abuse in the Catholic Church when celibacy is supposedly God-given and human?
 Why are there more and more single households and higher divorce rates than ever before?

-Mankind is estimated to be 150,000 – 300,000 years old and has only been civilized for around 12,000 years – more or less.
+Mankind is estimated to be 150,000–300,000 years old and has only been civilized for around 12,000 years.
 Biology and primal instincts influence us much more than some of us would like to admit.
-Monogamy is not originally programmed into our genes.
-That’s just how it is!
+Monogamy is not programmed into our genes.
 You can tell how strong an instinct is by how difficult it is to suppress it.
-It is therefore questionable which behavior in love or which relationship framework is really “anti-evolutionary-biological”.
+It is therefore questionable which behaviour in love or which relationship framework is really “anti-evolutionary-biological”.